TeeJay69/ConfigSync/Plan.md

 - Let user change number of saves to keep
 - Let user delete saves
 - Option to change default behavior of restore param (Disable auto default to newest save, instead show save dates for a program.
 Let user select the date that he wants to restore)
+- Option to identify specific save date with an alias (Like '12.November')
 -------------------------------------------------